mekanika/qe/Readme.md

 { sort: [ "country" ] }
 ```

-Sub sorting is provided by adding unique parameters to order against:
+Sub sorting is provided by adding parameters to order against.
+These parameters **SHOULD** be unique.

 ```js
 {